Data Privacy Statement

 We generally process the personal data of our users only to the extent necessary for the provision of a functional website and our content and services.
 The processing of the personal data of our users is routinely carried out only after users have given consent.
+This particularly applies for the use of socalled tracking technology (see item IV. - declaration of consent re. tracking cookies.
 An exception applies in those cases where obtaining prior consent is not possible for practical reasons and where the processing of the data is permitted by law.

 Article 6(1) a) of the EU General Data Protection Regulation (GDPR) serves as the legal basis for the processing of personal data, insofar as we obtain the consent of the data subject for processing operations involving personal data.